asymmetric/nixpkgs-iso-unmaintained-check/README.md

 ```

 If the `--debug` flag is set, the script will keep around the temporary directory where it saves intermediate files, for closer inspection.

+The script prints out what it's doing to stderr, whereas stdout is used only for the final output, which you can therefore easily pipe/redirect, as it won't contain any other information.

 ## How it works